For professionals

 Stage 2

-• Use the initial findings to spot major works, charge pressure, reserve weakness, insurance issues, and missing documents.
+• Use Quick Findings to spot major works, charge pressure, reserve weakness, insurance issues, and missing documents.

 • Focus the next enquiries rather than starting from a blank page.